Hypertrophy as defined by the English dictionary is: “the enlargement of an organ or tissue from the increase in size of its cells”.

 Skeletal muscle terminology

-The unique micro-structure of muscle cells has lead to the development of specialised terminology that is exclusive to the cellular biology of muscle tissue.
+The unique micro-structure of muscle cells has lead to the development of specialised terminology that is exclusive to the cellular biology of skeletal muscle tissue.

 Therefore, before I explain the what the difference between the 2 different types of hypertrophy is, for ease of understanding I will first breakdown the scientific jargon into plain English.